TeamSundar/Stratum-Corneum-Model/README.md

+## Experimental evidence-based atomistic model for stratum corneum lipid matrix for skin permeation studies

 ### Model building:
-The 3D strcutures of ceramide NP, ceramide AP, lignoceric acid and water generated using ‘3D Builder’ of Schrodinger Maestro are in the folder model_building/initial_structures. <br>
+The 3D strcutures of ceramide NP, ceramide AP, lignoceric acid and water generated using ‘3D Builder’ of Schrodinger Maestro 2021.3 are in the folder model_building/initial_structures. <br>
-The input file of 'Packmol' is [model_building/pack_model.inp](model_building/pack_model.inp).
+The input file of Packmol v18.169 is [model_building/pack_model.inp](model_building/pack_model.inp).
 ```
 packmol < pack_model.inp
 ```